Cauldrons to coffins: creepy curios in our collection

 Where are they found?

-Witch marks are usually found near the opening of buildings – fire places, windows, doors or the roof.
-These were thought of as high-risk areas for evil spirits getting in.
+Witch marks are usually found near the openings of buildings, like fireplaces and windows.
+Perhaps these were thought of as high-risk areas for evil spirits getting in.
 This one was found in the basement at Clandon Park, Surrey.

-Deliberate burn marks are often found on beams.
+Deliberate burn marks are often found on beams, such as this one at Oxburgh Hall, Norfolk.
 One theory is they were thought to protect the building against fire.
-This one at Brockhampton, Herefordshire, is a double V for Virgo Virginum, Latin for Virgin Mary.

 A rare protection sign called an Auseklis Cross (which looks a bit like a star) can be found on the Stable Block at Belton, Lincolnshire.
 The symbol is more commonly found in eastern Europe.